 Open Enrollment for 2017-18 is nearing an end, and employers are shopping for care.
 They’re looking for healthcare options that fit their employees’ demographics and their medical needs, have convenient network accessibility, and most of all, are affordable for everyone.

 Choosing healthcare can be tedious for those seeking affordable, high-quality care.
 Transparency is important to us here at Canopy Health because we know your clients are seeking cost-effective health insurance for their employees.
-Below is a breakdown of key cost considerations for employers as they navigate group health insurance plans.
+The following is a breakdown of key cost considerations for employers as they navigate group health insurance plans.

 What Is the Cost of Providing Healthcare?